A little village with big things happening: Lantern festies and a hike the height of Tokyo SkyTree.

 To commemorate Ameno Kagoyama, many festivals are still performed at the shrine today.

-For example, the Yahiko Toro Matsuri, or Yahiko Fire Festival, dating back 1000 years, showcases a folk song dance, a big lantern parade and fireworks at night.
+For example, the Yahiko Toro Matsuri, or Yahiko Lantern Festival, dating back 1000 years, showcases a folk song dance, a big lantern parade and fireworks at night.
 It is usually held in July 24-26, but you can check local listings for the official yearly date.
 The Yukake Festival shows participants pray with tubs containing sacred spring water on their shoulders.
 And every year in November, the big Yahiko Shrine Chrysanthemum Festival features a flowerbed in which 30,000 chrysanthemums create a large-scale Japanese landscape.

 The hike is just one reason to visit, but there’s a lot more to do and see in this beautiful area of Niigata.